 According to the Centers for Disease Control and Prevention (CDC), around 326,000 hip replacements were performed in the US during the year 2010.
 This shows how common this intense procedure has become.
 Between 2000 and 2010, the age distribution of patients involved in this surgery changed significantly with the number increasing for younger groups and decreasing for older ones.

 Before you undergo hip surgery, it is important to know what you’re signing up for.
 There are a few important questions that you need to know the answers to.
 What will be your experience after such a big surgery?
 Will you have a normal life afterward?
 What can be done to facilitate the recovery process?
 Will you need any mobility equipment for support?

 Let us tell you how to ease the transition after the surgery and some useful post-surgery resources:

 The Healing Time

 The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) says that hip replacement surgery follows 3-5 days of hospital stay.
 However, the full recovery may take about 3 to 6 months depending on the type of hip surgery, your health state, and how successfully you have succumbed to rehabilitation.

 The first day after the surgery, your system will be injected with a heavy dose of medicines.
 This will make you a bit groggy but not uncomfortable.
 The very next day, you will be able to get out of bed with assistance despite having surgery on the largest joint of your body.
 As for the third day of the surgery, be ready to feel like you’ve got hit by a truck.

-It is important to talk to your doctor regarding their recommendations for taking anti-inflammatory medicines and using ice on the injured area.
+It is important to talk to your doctor regarding their recommendations for taking anti-inflammatory and pain relief medicines, and using cold compresses on the injured area.
 This will help in curbing the pain but remember, once you get through the third day, the pain and swelling will automatically start getting better.

 Using the Right Mobility Aid